edcarp/organising-committee/minutes/2022/2022-09-05_EdCarp_Organising_Committee.md

 ## New Actions

-- [ ] **GP** to organising a meeting to discuss how the Organising Committee can support the Steering Committee sometime in July.
+- [x] **GP** to organising a meeting to discuss how the Organising Committee can support the Steering Committee sometime in July.
+     * Gina, Lucy, Mario, Steve are helping out to review the data.
 - [x] **Evgenij** ask Neil if the SSI about having a Carpentry instructor meet-up in Edinburgh, maybe in September.
      * SSI could provide some funds for food and non-alcoholic drinks; better to have the event later in September (due to P&M purchase order stop)
 - [x] **Mario** Let Graeme know about teaching git at IGC.
   MA will do it.
 - [x] **Mario** Schedule another EdCarp meeting in September.